hsec-1/cybersecurity-portfolio/Network Security/network-segmentation-dns-vpn-apr26.md

 - Spotting anomalous behaviour from a single device
 - Identifying which device is responsible for a surge in blocked queries
 - Establishing a per-device baseline to make future anomalies easier to notice
-- Auditing and devices that ignore DNS configuration
+- Auditing for devices that ignore DNS configuration

 DNS Director was also configured to force all devices (including those that try to hardcode public DNS like 8.8.8.8) through the router's DNS, closing a common bypass path used by some IoT devices.